 CHAIRMAN'S WORD

-This season, Tigers Junior Football Club has been buzzing with activity – we’ve supported 60 teams across more than 1,000 games in the Echo Junior Football League, the Brentwood League, the Brentwood Sunday League, the Essex County Girls’ League and the Essex County Women’s League.
+This season, Tigers Junior Football Club has supported 60 teams across more than 1,000 games in the Echo Junior Football League, the Brentwood League, the Brentwood Sunday League, the Essex County Girls’ League and the Essex County Women’s League.
 And we're proud to now have teams flying the Tigers flag in the Junior Premier League (JPL) too – a fantastic step forward for the club and a great opportunity for our players to challenge themselves at an even higher level.

 Today’s tournament follows FA guidelines and gives every team a chance to play competitively and maybe even take home a bit of silverware to show off during the summer holidays.
 Winners and runners-up will be picking up medals after their final games at the registration tent – so make sure you head there if your team’s been on fire today!